Skip to content

 Regardless of your other work, you must register as self-employed if you think your gross earnings will be more than £1,000, for working as an extra within three months of your first job.
 Currently, your tax-free personal allowance is £12,570 (2023/24).
 If you earn more than this in your other job, then any income earned as an extra will be taxable.
 If you fail to submit a tax return and account for any tax or national insurance due, you will be liable for penalties.
 Warning: HM Revenue and Customs can trace details of your earnings as an extra.

-15) What about my Income support or Carers allowance?
+13) What about my Income support or carer allowance?

 If you receive Income Support, you must contact your local job centre plus office as soon as you have earned any money as an extra.
 If you receive Carers Allowance, you will need to contact the relevant office and inform them of your self-employed earnings, and they will then decide on how much the claim will be reduced.